 The network includes two complete lines, with a third partially open due to construction in different phases.
 Currently under construction and scheduled to be completed in 2022, phase 3 comprises a 17.7km line extension and 15 extra stations.

-When construction completes, Cairo metro’s line 3 construction project in Egypt will be capable of carrying more than 1.5 million passengers a day, the country notes.
+When construction is completed, Cairo metro’s line 3 construction project in Egypt will be capable of carrying more than 1.5 million passengers a day, the country notes.

 A consortium comprising Alstom, Colas Rail, Orascom, and Arabco will supply electromechanical equipment, which includes power substations to feed the third-rail electrification, ventilation, escalators, and lifts.